ohitz/wp-dokuwiki-sso/README.md

 1. Install a DokuWiki instance on the desired site.

-2. Copy the "wp-dokuwiki-sso" folder into the wp-content/plugins/ folder of your wordpress installation.
+2. Copy the "wp-dokuwiki-sso" folder into the wp-content/plugins/ folder of your WordPress installation.

 3. Configure the plugin using the "Settings / DokuWiki SSO" function in the backend.
 You need to provide the following details: